Bust of Hans Müller with a pipe, early 20th century

 Description

-Pipe for a Man Bust of Hans Müller in bronze from the early 20th century, a charming figurative sculpture in dark patina on a marble base, signed on the left shoulder H. Müller.
-At the bottom of the bronze figure, there are marks in the corners with the letters BM and AEG, probably from the foundry.
+Pipe for men.
+Bust of Hans Müller in bronze from the early 20th century, charming figural sculpture with a dark patina on a marble base, signed on the left arm with H. Müller.
+At the lower part of the bronze figure, there are marks with the letters BM and AEG in the corners, probably from the foundry.

-Austrian sculptor Hans Müller was born in Vienna, Austria, in 1873.
-He was a student of Edmund von Hellmer at the Vienna Academy of Art and is best known for busts of the famous Viennese Society, having modeled several animal sculptures, mainly hunting dogs.
+Viennese sculptor Hans Müller was born in Vienna, Austria, in 1873.
+He was a student of Edmund von Hellmer at the Vienna Academy of Fine Arts and is best known for his busts of the famous Vienna Society.
+He modeled several animal sculptures, mainly hunting dogs.

-This bust was probably cast around 1910, at the peak of the Art Nouveau period.
-Good condition, excellent dark patina, minor chips in the marble profiles of the base.
+This bust was probably cast around 1910, during the peak of Art Nouveau.
+Condition is good, with a beautiful dark patina, minor chips on the marble profiles of the base.

-Lion paws, eagle heads – this is a common sight in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right exclusive antique for your interior.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country had its own approach to furniture making, giving each style a unique character.
+This is especially important when searching for a luxurious antique that fits your interior.

-The most important aspect of original antique furniture is authenticity.
-This is ultimately crucial from the buyer's perspective because there are many counterfeits on the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-We have art appraisers, historians, and experts from around the world at your disposal.
+The key aspect of authentic antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have experts—art appraisers, historians, and specialists from around the world—at your disposal.

 Attributes / Details